craiglagegit/Poisson_CCD/README.md

 There are a total of 14 examples included with the code.
-Each example is in a separate directory in the data directory, and has a configuration file of the form *.cfg.
-The parameters in the *.cfg files are commented to explain(hopefully) the purpose of each parameter, and a detailed listing of all configuration parameters is in Appendix 1 of the docs/Poisson_Paper_19Nov19.pdf paper.
+Each example is in a separate directory in the data directory, and has a configuration file of the form file.cfg.
+The parameters in the file.cfg files are commented to explain(hopefully) the purpose of each parameter, and a detailed listing of all configuration parameters is in Appendix A of the docs/Poisson_Paper_19Nov19.pdf paper.
 Python plotting routines are included with instructions below on how to run the plotting routines and the expected output.
 The plot outputs are placed in the data/*/plots